wikimedia/wikimedia-discovery-discovery-parent-pom/README.md

 ### Release

 As part of the release, we upload artifacts to WFM Archiva repository or to Sonatype OSS (Maven Central).
-This requires signing the artifacts.
+This requires the proper permissions of the target repository to push and create signed/annotated tags, and signing the artifacts.
 So in addition to the SNAPSHOT deployment prerequisites, you will need a GPG key.
 You will be prompted for the passphrase during the `release:perform` phase.

+#### Permissions

+Duplicate the permissions of the [Search projects' access](https://gerrit.wikimedia.org/r/admin/repos/search,access) for the target repository.
+This requires being part of the group that can push, create tags, etc. See [WMF's Gerrit Privilege Policy](https://www.mediawiki.org/wiki/Gerrit/Privilege_policy#Requesting_Gerrit_privileges) to request membership in a group if needed.

 #### Prepare `~/.m2/settings.xml`